-Bags must not be opened to provide a closer look at the surface of the bread: this could release fungal spores which could be inhaled and cause respiratory distress.
+Bags must not be opened to provide a closer look at the surface of the bread; this could release fungal spores which could be inhaled and cause respiratory distress.
 The three bags should be placed, unopened, in the normal waste or in a food waste recycling collection.

-Supporting Materials
+🗯 Supporting Materials

-TBI - Case Dissession 1 nation From organisms Harmful Microbes 9 Evailies to keep her hands and nails clean.
-If we look closely at Evail hands we can use that they are covered in lots of they microbes: These microbes are useful microbes that live on our skin and help-keep us healthy.
-P z Luczi is always out, playing football and having far with his friends, however he down't work yaken useful this having far his friends, we look closely at Luczi hands we can see that they too are covered with loss of this y microbies although nome of these are harmful and could make him wey it if they got inside his body.
-87 3.
-Evaluative week, adve has a really save throat.
-Sometimes save throats are caused by coughing and a namy none, which can happene them to have house to be of plasta and take panelities.
-Sometimes, however, bacteria log.
-Semptococcust and visues can also cause as to have a none throat.
+TBI - Case Dissessor 1 anting Prints organisms Harmful Microbes 9 Evailities to keep her hands and nails clean.
+If we look closely at Evail hands we can see that they are covered in look of tiny microbes: These microbes are useful microbes that live on our skin and help keep us healthy.
+P 2.
+Luca is always out playing football and having flars with his friends. however the doesn't workly about washing his hands very other.
+If we loak closely all Luca's hands we can see that they loa an count of an and could make him very it.
+If they go inside his body.
+3 Evaluative yeall, she has a really sore throat.
+Sometimes core throats are caused by coughing and a ranky none, which can make the throat seed ap and become galap galantial.
+If this happens then Sax should drive loss of failed and take particles also causes are to have a same thread.